skycommand/AdminScripts/README.markdown

 **Warning:** I do not guarantee that this solution works.
 If you wish to update an entire network while preserving Internet bandwidth, the official solutions are _Windows Server Update Services_ and _System Center_.

 **Warning:** Residents of the United States of America must use this module in compliance with the Title 17 of United States Code, section 117 ("Limitations on exclusive rights: Computer programs"), article C. In other words, use this script only to keep your Microsoft antimalware product up-to-date and only when you have no other options.

+### Others

+1. `Clear-WindowsDefenderHistory.ps1`: Clears the "protection history" of Microsoft Defender Antivirus (commonly referred to as Windows Defender).
+Starting with Windows 10 version 1703, this products no longer allows the users to clear the protection history via its UI.
+This "history", however, is each user's personal property.
+It is the owner's discretion to keep or clear it.

 ## Shell